av3nger/cf-images/README.txt

 Changed:
 * On network installs, plugin can now only be activated on the network level
+* When bulk uploading, if no metadata is found for an image - skip the image, instead of failing the whole process
 * Minor UI/UX improvements

 Fixed: